costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 <p>Since Human is an intelligent creature which is highly developed, this
 effect could transfer through biochemical contacts.
-That because part of my system is not fully functioning, some syndrome including the growing emotional capacity, which human called "love".</p>
+That because part of my system is not fully functioning, some syndrome including the growing emotional capacity, which human called “love”.</p>

 <h3>9.
 Disclosed hitchhiker</h3>

-<p>A few days later, during the transition in the wormhole while I'm
+<p>A few days later, during the transition in the wormhole while I’m
 uploading all the data, I discover that the co-captain has a suspicious background, suggesting that he is a representative of an ancient religious group that has been sent to destroy this ship and